In Depth: A/B Model Performance Testing

 - Make sure you are aiming to improve a metric that matters.

-- Study the data to identify as clearly as possible which factors affect that KPI.
+- Study the data to identify as clearly as possible which features affect that KPI.
 The testing itself then enables you refine your judgment.

-- Clearly identify which factors are necessarily static given your environment and which you can change.
+- Clearly identify which features are necessarily static given your environment and which you can change.

-- Change one factor at a time when fine-tuning your models, so you can clearly identify which have real impact.
+- Change one feature at a time when fine-tuning your models, so you can clearly identify which have real impact.